 After the final fold, wrap the pastry well and chill for at least 45 minutes, or up to 2 days.
 (For longer storage, freeze well-wrapped dough for up to a month.
 Thaw overnight in the fridge before using.)

-While the dough is chilling, make the raspberry sugar.
+Make the raspberry sugar: While the dough is chilling, make the raspberry sugar.
 In the bowl of a food processor, grind the freeze-dried raspberries into a fine powder.
-Mix with the 100g granulated sugar.
+Mix with the 50g granulated sugar.

 On a lightly floured surface, roll the pastry into a rectangle about 10″ x 13″, between 1/8″ to 1/4″ thick.
 Rotate and flip the pastry and flour your surface as needed to avoid sticking.
 When you’ve reached the correct size/thickness, use a pastry wheel or a sharp knife to trim the edges to neaten.

-Sprinkle an even layer of the raspberry-sugar mixture on one side of the dough.
+Sprinkle an even layer of about half the raspberry-sugar mixture on one side of the dough.
 Use your rolling pin to gently press the sugar into the dough.
-Flip and repeat with the other side.

 Fold the long edges of your pastry in so they meet exactly in the middle, then fold one half over the other half as if closing a book (you’ll have a total of 4 layers).
 Transfer the log to a sheet pan and chill for about 10-15 minutes to make cutting the palmiers easier.

 Cut the chilled pastry into 1/2″ thick slices.
-Dip each side in the raspberry sugar before laying 2″ apart on the prepared sheet pans.
+Dip each side in plain granulated sugar before laying 2″ apart on the prepared sheet pans.
 (The palmiers will puff significantly in the oven, so be sure to leave plenty of space between each.)
 If the dough is soft at all, return to the fridge or freezer to firm up before baking (see notes above).

-Bake the palmiers one sheet at a time for 20-30 minutes, lowering the heat to 400F halfway through baking.
+Bake the palmiers: Bake the palmiers one sheet at a time for 20-30 minutes.
 (Keep the remaining unbaked palmiers chilled.)
-Check the bottoms of the palmiers after ~12 minutes; if they are brown and caramelized, flip them over for the remaining baking time.
+Check the bottoms of the palmiers after 10 minutes; if they are brown and caramelized, flip them over for the remaining baking time.
 If not, keep checking every 1-2 minutes until they are.
 Bake until both sides are a rich golden brown.
 Transfer to a wire rack to cool.
 Repeat with remaining cookies.